valuphic/Logrido/README.md

 - Save time with efficient, streamlined design processes
 - Easy to customize the appearance to fit your specific needs

 **Note**: The Logrido plugin itself is not hosted on GitHub.
-To download or purchase Logrido, please visit our [Gumroad page](https://valuphic.gumroad.com/).
+To download or purchase Logrido, please visit our Gumroad page (links are available in the [Purchasing Options](#purchasing-options)).

 ## Table of Contents
 - [Latest Version](#latest-version)